hynek/structlog/docs/custom-wrappers.md

 ```

-The object that is returned by {func}`structlog.get_logger()` is called a *bound logger*, or a *wrapper class* (because it wraps the original logger that takes care of the output).
+The type of the *bound loggers* that are returned by {func}`structlog.get_logger()` is called the *wrapper class*, because it wraps the original logger that takes care of the output.
 This wrapper class is [configurable](configuration.md).

-Originally, `structlog` used a generic *bound logger* called {class}`structlog.BoundLogger` by default.
+Originally, `structlog` used a generic wrapper class {class}`structlog.BoundLogger` by default.
-It can wrap *any* logger class by intercepting unknown method names and proxying them to the wrapped logger (that is in charge of output).
+That class still ships with `structlog` and can wrap *any* logger class by intercepting unknown method names and proxying them to the wrapped logger.

-Nowadays, the default is a {class}`structlog.types.FilteringBoundLogger` that imitates standard library's log levels with the possibility of efficiently filtering at a certain level (inactive log methods are a plain `return None`).
+Nowadays, the default is a {class}`structlog.types.FilteringBoundLogger` that imitates standard library's log levels with the possibility of efficiently filtering at a certain level (inactive log methods are a plain `return None` each).

 If you're integrating with {mod}`logging` or Twisted, you may was to use one of their specific *bound loggers* ({class}`structlog.stdlib.BoundLogger` and {class}`structlog.twisted.BoundLogger`, respectively).

 ---

-But you can also write your own wrapper class.
+On top of that all, you can also write your own wrapper classes.
 To make it easy for you, `structlog` comes with the class {class}`structlog.BoundLoggerBase` which takes care of all data binding duties so you just add your log methods if you choose to sub-class it.

 (wrapper-class-example)=